marcoskwkm/sts-priconne-mod/README.md

 # Disclaimer

 I made this mod for my own personal use.
 I haven't tested it enough so it can be buggy.
 Use it at your own risk.
 Feel free to open an issue if you encounter any problems.

-# Known bugs

-- Skin selection is not preserved when you save and restart the game (it defaults to Pecorine with default skin).
-This is not a priority to me because I usually do runs in a single playthrough, but feel free to open a PR with a fix.